Bahrain country brief

 The Australia-Bahrain relationship is long-standing and based on trade.
 It predates the establishment of formal ties with other Gulf countries.
 Australia maintained a Consulate-General in Bahrain from 1964 until 1986.
 The Bahraini Embassy in Jakarta is accredited to Australia; our Embassy in Riyadh is accredited to Bahrain.
 Bahrain provides port access to Australian naval ships.

 Facing declining oil reserves, Bahrain has invested strongly in communications and transport infrastructure, and worked to attract multinational businesses.
 It has achieved some diversification, but oil revenue remains 85 per cent of government revenue and 10 per cent of GDP.
 Low oil prices, most recently during COVID-19, place pressure on the national budget.

 Aluminium is Bahrain's second biggest export after oil.
 Aluminium Bahrain (Alba), one of the world's largest smelters, plans to expand production.
 Bahrain continues to seek new natural gas supplies as feedstock to support its petrochemical and aluminium industries.
 In response to fiscal pressures from the effect of low oil prices, the government is gradually lifting the price of gas supplies to industry.

 Other major economic activities are finance including Islamic banking, construction and tourism.

 As part of its diversification plans, Bahrain implemented a Free Trade Agreement (FTA) with the US in August 2006, the first FTA between the US and a Gulf state.
 Subsequent to this FTA being signed the GCC decided to negotiate FTAs as an economic group.

 Trade and investment

 There are opportunities for Australian business to assist Bahrain in developing arable land, improving productivity and optimising water resources.
-A small number of Bahraini students (around 78) are enrolled in Australian education institutions.

 High level visits